CodeJogot/php-course-in-bangla/README.md

     <b><a href="#php-course-in-bangla">⬆️ Go to Top</a></b>
 </div>

-# Chapter-36: PHP OOP – Traits (with a Story of SuperSkills Academy)
+# Chapter-36: PHP OOP: Traits (with a Story of SuperSkills Academy)

 ## 🧭 Table of Contents